cypress-io/cypress-documentation/source/zh-cn/guides/core-concepts/conditional-testing.md

 > If I had error handling, I could just try to find X and if X fails go find Y

-Because error handling is a common idiom in most programming languages, and especially in Node.js, it seems reasonable to expect to do that in Cypress.
+Because error handling is a common idiom in most programming languages, and especially in Node, it seems reasonable to expect to do that in Cypress.

 However, this is really the same question as asking to do conditional testing just wrapped up in a slightly different implementation detail.

 For instance you may want to do this:

 **The following code is not valid, you cannot add error handling to Cypress commands.
 The code is just for demonstration purposes.**

 ```js
 cy.get('button').contains('hello')
   .catch((err) => {